Comparison·Jun 15, 2026·12 min read

 Three structural choices follow from that buyer.

-The policy editor is built for the credit officer, not the risk engineer.
-The Decisioning Canvas lets a credit officer write a rule the way they would explain it on a whiteboard.
+The Decisioning Engine is built for credit and risk teams, not the risk engineer.
+The Decisioning Engine lets a credit officer write a rule the way they would explain it on a whiteboard.
 If the salary is below $1,500 and the requested amount is above $5,000 and the applicant has been employed less than six months, send to manual review.
 No SQL, no DSL, no Python.
-The credit officer ships the change directly.
-Versioning, rollback, and a per-decision audit trail are automatic.
+The credit officer ships the change directly, the risk lead owns the policy, and versioning, rollback, and a per-decision audit trail are automatic.
+It runs your policy on the document-intelligence output, every application, every time, with the rules behind each call.

 Document intelligence is the structural difference